pberrecloth/rotator-sketch-plugin/README.md

 # rotator-sketch-plugin

-Rotate layers to preset amounts, or a custom amount.
-When assigned to a shortcut this makes things quicker.
+Rotate layers to a preset amount, or a custom amount.
+When assigned to a shortcut this makes things a little quicker.

 **Commands**

 ![Example](screenshots/menu.png?raw=true "Example")

+- Rotate 45º
+- Rotate -45º
+- Rotate 90º
+- Rotate -90º
+- Rotate 180º
+- Rotate -180º
+- Rotate...

 **Rotate custom amount**